Ankita-Priyadarshani/Meeting_Minutes/README.md

 This project is proprietary software developed for the Defense Health Agency (DHA).
 All rights reserved.

-### Usage Rights

-This software is licensed for use exclusively by:
-- Defense Health Agency (DHA) personnel
+This software is licensed for use exclusively by Defense Health Agency (DHA) personnel, authorized contractors, and government entities with proper authorization.
-- Authorized contractors working on DHA projects
-- Government entities with proper authorization

-### Restrictions

-- **No Redistribution**: This software may not be redistributed, in whole or in part, without explicit written permission
-- **No Modifications**: Modifications may only be made by authorized developers
-- **Confidential**: All code, documentation, and associated materials are confidential
-- **Government Use Only**: This software is intended solely for government use

-### Third-Party Licenses

-This project uses open-source components.
-See individual component licenses:
-- **React**: MIT License
-- **Material UI**: MIT License
-- **MobX**: MIT License
-- **TypeScript**: Apache License 2.0
-- **Webpack**: MIT License
-- **SEMOSS SDK**: Proprietary (Deloitte)

-For questions regarding licensing, contact the DHA PMO Development Team.

 ---